turingschool/front-end-curriculum/lessons/module-2/web-accessibility.md

 ## Your Challenge

-Now that you have the basics of accessibility under your belt, we will be spending the remainder of class making our current applications more accesible.
+Now that you have the basics of accessibility under your belt, we will be spending the remainder of class making our current applications more accessible.
 Find your project partner/s and start implementing!

 <!-- The challenge below would be good to use for review the next morning  -->